 Separate accounting is required for the Mailing and Shipping Services categories.
 Additionally, the Postal Service is required to comply with Securities and Exchange Commission rules that implement the financial internal controls under Section 404 of the Sarbanes-Oxley Act of 2002.

 For Postal Service retirement and health benefits, the law replaced a previous escrow requirement with a requirement that the Postal Service pre-fund its portion of future retiree health benefits.
 The Postal Service was required to make annual payments ranging up to $5.8 billion over a decade starting in 2007.
-However, USPS was unable to make those payments in recent years, causing it to carry the defaulted payments as obligations on its books.
+However, USPS was unable to make those payments after the first several years, causing it to carry the defaulted payments as obligations on its books.

 Business Climate and Strategy

-USPS has been hampered in recent years by the overall economic climate and by customer behavior changes including a decline in the demand for its products and services as consumers and businesses migrate transactions from paper-based to electronic form.
-This has resulted in steady decreases in mail volume, offset only partially by growth in package delivery and certain other services.
+USPS has been hampered in recent years by a decline in the demand for its products and services as consumers and businesses migrate transactions from paper-based to electronic form.
+This resulted in decreases in mail volume and its associated revenue, offset only partially by growth in package delivery and certain other traditional services.

-The decline in overall volume made the Postal Service’s overhead structure of facilities and employees—labor costs constitute the majority of its expenses—that had built up in a time of higher demand, increasingly difficult to sustain.
+The decline in volume made it difficult for the Postal Service to sustain its overhead structure of facilities and employees—labor costs constitute the majority of its expenses—that had built up in a time of higher demand.
 USPS also operates within contractual, statutory, regulatory and political restrictions that limit its ability to react quickly to changes in economic and industry conditions in updating its existing products, expanding into new markets and setting prices.

 The Postal Service’s strategic plan focuses on four areas: deliver a world-class customer experience; equip, empower and engage employees; innovate faster to deliver value; and invest in future platforms.
 However, cash flow problems have been a hindrance.
-Lack of funds to replace aging vehicles in its fleet has, for example, resulted in higher maintenance and repair costs.
-In addition, some facilities maintenance has been deferred, creating a backlog of needed repairs, and USPS has had limited ability to update existing equipment or to make investments to take fuller advantage of business opportunities.
+Lack of funds to replace aging vehicles in its large fleet has, for example, has resulted in higher maintenance and repair costs.
+In addition, some facility maintenance has been deferred, creating a backlog of needed repairs, and USPS has had limited ability to replace outdated facilities and equipment or to make investments in technology or infrastructure to take advantage of business opportunities.

-During 2013, USPS consolidated 143 mail processing facilities, closing 97 of them and bringing the total number of such facilities to about 320.
-It initially intended to carry out a second phase in 2014 aimed at consolidating nearly 100 more but under pressure from Congress to make no further changes pending a possible reform law, it temporarily delayed those plans several times and in 2016 delayed them indefinitely.
+USPS also consolidated 143 mail processing facilities, closing 97 of them and bringing the number to about 320.
+It initially intended to carry out a second phase aimed at consolidating nearly 100 more but under pressure from Congress to make no further changes pending a possible reform law, it delayed that plan indefinitely.

-Other steps have included reductions in retail operating hours at many post offices, consolidating delivery offices, upgrading facilities and equipment to reduce energy, water and other costs, negotiating contracts with its unions to hold down pay and benefit costs, and reducing administrative overhead costs.
+Other steps have included consolidating delivery routes, reducing retail operating hours at many post offices, consolidating delivery offices, upgrading facilities and equipment to reduce energy, water and other costs, negotiating contracts with its unions to hold down pay and benefit costs, and reducing administrative overhead costs.
 USPS also has lowered certain delivery standards in order to better spread the workload across delivery days and reduce overtime and operating costs.

 • relieve it of the mandate to pre-fund retiree health benefits;